DFKI-NLP/kibad-llm/README.md

 # create a Python environment and install dependencies
 poetry install

+# (optional) copy the .env.example file to .env and adjust environment variables as needed
+cp .env.example .env
 ```

 NOTE: If the installation gets stuck, try if disabling experimental parallel installer helps